typescript-eslint/typescript-eslint/docs/getting-started/linting/FAQ.md

 <br />
 <br />

-## I get errors from the `no-undef` rule about global variables not being defined, even though there are no TypeScript errors.
+## I get errors from the `no-undef` rule about global variables not being defined, even though there are no TypeScript errors

 The `no-undef` lint rule does not use TypeScript to determine the global variables that exist - instead, it relies upon ESLint's configuration.